ArchipelagoMW/Archipelago/docs/world api.md

 ### Item Rules

 An item rule is a function that returns `True` or `False` for a `Location` based on a single item.
-It can be used to reject placement of an item there.
+It can be used to reject the placement of an item there.

 ## Implementation